rabbithat/nRF52_Simple_ACK_Demo/README.md

 3. At the REPL prompt, type 'tx' to create a transmitting node, or 'rx' to create a receiver node.
 For a proper demonstration, you will need one node of each type.

+   Revision History:

+   Version 2:  Reduced the payload to be just two bytes.
+This allowed the ACK timeout window to be reduced from 250 microseconds to 180 microseconds.